Hard skills vs. soft skills

 How to develop hard skills

-For HR and L&D professionals (If you are the one responsible for developing employees’ HARD skills):
+For HR and L&D professionals (developing employees’ hard skills):

-• Continuous learning culture: Foster a culture of continuous learning by providing access to educational resources, including online courses and industry conferences.
+• Promote continuous learning culture: Foster a learning culture that values growth by providing ongoing access to online courses, knowledge hubs, and industry events.

-• Enroll in courses: Take advantage of courses offered by universities, community colleges, or online platforms like Valamis, Coursera, Udemy, or LinkedIn Learning to gain new skills or enhance existing ones.
+• Take relevant courses: Enroll in online or in-person training through platforms like Valamis, Coursera, Udemy, or LinkedIn Learning to gain new skills or enhance existing ones.

 • Professional training: Attend workshops and seminars to gain hands-on experience and learn from industry experts.